-For less than RM500, the Philips SHB8850NCs give you a whole lot of tech for your money.
+It’s not often you see headphones as feature-packed as the Philips SHB8850NCs for less than £100.
 They have wireless, active noise cancellation and even NFC, which lets you pair them with most phones just by waving the things close to one another.

-So, how does Philips manage it?
-The obvious corners cutting can be spotted in the finer points of these headphones’ build.
-Rather than using high-quality fake leather, for example, the pads are coated in stuff that looks like it might be made of old bin liner.
+So, how did Philips get here?
+The obvious cut corners are in the finer points of these headphones’ build.
+Rather than using high-quality fake leather, the pads are coated in stuff that looks like it might be made of old bin liner.
 And the faux-metal on the cups is about as convincing as the acting in a primary school play.

 So, you can get more expensive-feeling headphones for £90, but does it matter?
-The SHB8850NCs are very light, manage to steer clear of feeling flat-out flimsy and are pretty comfortable to wear, even for a few hours at a time.
+The SHB8850NCs are very light, don’t seem flat-out flimsy and are pretty comfortable to wear even for a few hours at a time.
 They also have controls on the cups, including an ultra-accessible play/pause button right on the back of the right one.

 Don’t expect too much from the active noise cancellation, though.
-It reduces some low-frequency noise but its effects are minor compared with the best from Bose and Sony, and it adds a bit of hiss to the sound that you'll might notice in softer music.
+It reduces some low-frequency noise but its effects are minor compared with the best from Bose and Sony, and it adds a bit of hiss to the sound.
 Unlike some, though, it doesn’t radically alter the tone, just smoothing out the mids a little, in quite a pleasant way.

 These aren’t the best-sounding wireless headphones at £90, but they’re good.
 Bass is neither anaemic nor dominant, the treble isn’t veiled and there are no strange black holes of detail.
-Despite so-so mid-range detail, they can handle complex arrangements with decent authority.
+Despite so-so mid-range detail, they can handle complex arrangements well.
 However, the soundstage is unremarkable and the best pairs at the price provide a smoother, more refined tone and make vocals sound more realistic.